lruslan/ansible-eos/docs/support.rst

     [ansible@Arista ~]$

-If the user (ansible in the above example) is unable to login to the node, please review the :ref:`quickstart` guide.
+If the user (ansible in the above example) is unable to login to the node, please review the :ref:`quickstart` guide to ensure you have SSH configured correctly.

 Lastly, check to make sure the dependency eAPI has been enabled on the target Arista EOS node.
 To verify that eAPI is enabled and running, use the ``show